31 Important Things You Need to Know about Korean Dating Culture

 Is it hard to date in Korea?

 It’s about the same as anywhere else.
-However, as a foreigner, there are advantages and disadvantages to dating.
+However, as a foreigner, there are advantages and disadvantages to dating in Korea.

 On the one hand, there will be cultural differences, but also you’ll have the advantage of being exotic and rare to locals.
 Also, you may be considered their get-out-of-Korea-card.